 The constellation is not associated with any myths and does not have any bright stars.
-It is home to the Horologium Supercluster, a massive supercluster containing some 5,000 galaxy groups.
+It is home to the Horologium Supercluster, a massive supercluster containing about 5,000 galaxy groups.

 Horologium is the 58th constellation in size, occupying an area of 249 square degrees in the night sky.
 It is located in the first quadrant of the southern hemisphere (SQ1) and can be seen at latitudes between +30° and -90°.
 The neighboring constellations are Caelum, Dorado, Eridanus, Hydrus and Reticulum.

 Lacaille named the constellation after the pendulum clock to honour its inventor Christiaan Huygens.
 The constellation represents the pendulum clock Lacaille used to time his observations.

-The brightest star in the constellation, Alpha Horologii, represents the pendulum in some depictions, and is located on one of the weights in others.
+The brightest star in the constellation, Alpha Horologii, represents the pendulum in some depictions and marks one of the weights in others.